Acidburn0zzz/pydio-sdk-java-v2/Pydio SDK/README.md

 This document describes the pydio java sdk implementation based on an UML specification in SDK_uml.
 The SDK is organised on layers ( HTTP layer, TRANSPORT Layer, PYDIO layer).
-Each layer provide service to the upper layer.
+Each layer provide services to the upper layer.
 Beside theses layers, there are the DATA MODEL and some useful functions in UTILS.